gabriel-dehan/WolcenExtractor/README.md

 ## Build

 Requires ruby 2.1.9 because of ocra's compatibility.
-Also this script doesn't require more so that's fine.
+This script doesn't require more recent ruby features so it should be fine.

 ```
 gem install bundler